 This climb demands a moderate fitness level and simple training on how to use ice ax and crampons.
 Also some basic knowledge on how to avoid altitude-related sickness, and adapt to unpredictable mountain weather.

 We train you on how to walk in glaciers, rope fixing, ascending, and descending in the snow.
 The day training ensures confidence in you to mount the summit.

 There’s a single route to the summit of Mera Peak.
 You need to cross several villages of Himalayan Sherpa and spend enough time for acclimatization.
 The final point you reach before ascending to Mera Peak is the High Camp (5,415 meters).

 Or, you can stop at Mera La and hike to the High Camp and proceed further to the Peak.

-At the camp, you will spend time on pre-climbing and training on using crampons and ice axe.
-Also, the views from High Camp is among the highlights of this climbing.
+At the camp, you will spend time on pre-climbing and training on using crampons and ice axes.
+Also, the views from High Camp are among the highlights of this climbing.
 So, it’s a bonus if you start Mera Peak Climbing from the High Camp.

 Accommodation and Meals

 There are enough tea houses in the route nearby settlement areas.
 But in higher altitudes, you have to manage in the tents.
 For tent accommodations, the foam mattress is available.